What You Will Learn In This Article

 The more major or minor the repairs that are needed to your home will increase or decrease the $$/square foot estimate used in the formula.

 The next step for the flipper is to estimate the Holding Costs.
 Remember, when they purchase the house they are now responsible for property taxes, insurance, utilities, maintenance, and any homeowner association fees.

-Every single one of these costs needs to be account for during the entire duration they will own the property.
-Holding the property for longer than estimated will increase these holding costs and eat away at the flippers profits.
+Every single one of these costs needs to be accounted for during the entire duration they will own the property.
+Holding the property for longer than estimated will increase these holding costs and eat away at the flipper’s profits.

 For example, they will want to stage the property with rental furniture or use virtual staging for the photographs.
 Then, there is the big cost of hiring a real estate agent to market the property.
 Or, they might opt to list a house on the MLS without a Realtor to save on selling costs.

 And finally, the flipper needs to consider what they want their Desired Profits to be after selling the house.
 A good rule of thumb for most flippers is to figure at least a 10-15% profit.
 That’s 10-15% of the ARV (After Renovation Value).

 A different formula that many flippers will use is a very simple formula to get the Cash Offer Price is ARV x 70% – Repair Cost = Offer Price.